-The best-known Cairn ever was a movie star, playing the role of the mischievous canine sidekick in the timeless Hollywood classic, “The Wizard of Oz.
-Many people know Toto, but we bet there’s a lot about this breed that will come as a surprise, even to die-hard fans of the Emerald City.
+The best-known Cairn ever was a movie star, playing the role of the mischievous canine sidekick in “The Wizard of Oz.”
+Many people know Toto, but we bet there are a lot of Cairn Terrier facts that will come as a surprise, even to die-hard fans of the Emerald City.

 Nothing’s refined about them and that is a point of pride among Cairn people.
 “I call them scruffy little Toto dogs,” notes a longtime fancier.
 One 1937 book put it this way: “The Cairn is a cave-dog — an innate barbarian, truculent, fearless.”

-3. Cairn Terriers are tiny.
+3. Cairn Terriers Are Tiny

 They do not give up.
 There is a story of a working Cairn in Britain whose job was to help clear otters from seaside rock formations.
-The terrier grabbed the otter and held tight even after the animal plunged into the sea.
-His owner had to dive underwater to rescue his dog and found the little terrier, with his teeth still in the otter.
+The terrier grabbed the otter and held tight, even after the animal plunged into the sea.
+His owner had to dive underwater to rescue his dog and found the little terrier with his teeth still in the otter.

-Cairn people have a saying, “If you give a Cairn an inch, he won’t take a mile, he’ll take 100 miles.”
+Cairn people have a saying, “If you give a Cairn an inch, he won’t take a mile; he’ll take 100 miles.”
 They have the potential to be unbelievably sweet, loving, fun companions, but they require solid training and well-established boundaries, notes the Cairn Terrier Club of America.

-L. Frank Baum, author of the Wizard of Oz, did not specify Toto’s breed, and heated debate rages to this day over whether the dog was a Cairn or a Yorkshire Terrier.
+L. Frank Baum, author of the book “The Wonderful Wizard of Oz,” did not specify Toto’s breed, and heated debate rages to this day over whether the dog was a Cairn or a Yorkshire Terrier.
 When it came to casting the character for the movie, studio executives were open to any breed.
 It just so happened that the right actor turned out to be a Cairn, who, like Toto, had gotten herself in big trouble.